mgphp/BirthdaysApp/README.md

   wanted to demonstrate the use of unit test and to concentrate on the UI and the app.

-  For the UI I am using a mobile first approach and tried immitate something that resembles a contraol panel.
-I have styled the components with flexbpx and without the use af framework.
+  For the UI I am using a mobile first approach and tried immitate something that resembles a control panel.
+I have styled the components with flexbox and without the use of a framework.

 ```